RCHENLAB/rchenlab.github.io/_members/soo-oh.md

   email: soo.oh@bcm.edu
 ---

-Soo Oh is an undergraduate student at Rice University pursuing a B.S. in Biosciences with a concentration in Cell Biology and Genetics.
-He joined the Chen Lab in June 2021 as a wet lab undergraduate research assistant.
-His research in the lab focuses on injecting small molecules to induce neuronal regeneration following retinal damage.
+Soo Oh is a research technician in the Chen lab who started as an undergraduate student in June 2021.
+He received his Bachelor of Science in Biosciences from Rice University in December 2022.
+His current research in the Chen lab focuses on: 1) small molecule therapeutics that induce neuronal regeneration in mouse following retinal damage and 2) implementing single-cell spatial technology on the mouse trigeminal ganglion and dorsal root ganglion.